vibes-863/Autonomous-Food-Delivery-System/README.md

     colcon build
     ```
 ## Installing the program on the Dispenser bot's ESP32
-- INCLUDE STEPS TO DO THE SAME @hassan
+- Download the `esp32code_v3.4` package from the cloned repository files, into your Remote PC
+- Open `esp32code_v3.4.ino` with Arudino IDE 2.0.3
+- Follow the `INITIALIZATION` steps
+- Connect the ESP32 to the Remote PC with a Micro USB cable
+- Flash the code onto the ESP32 whilst simultaneously pressing the `BOOT` button on the ESP32
 ## Setting up Waypoints for the tables
 Now that we are done setting up the softwares for the Delivery bot and Dispenser bot, we can setup the waypoints for the Delivery bot.

 **Note**:
 - The waypoints currently set are for our particular restaurant layout (refer _restaurant_layout.png_).
 You will have to **reset the waypoints** before you begin autonomous navigation
 - In order to **reuse the waypoints**, the Delivery bot must be turned on from the **same poition** with the same **orientation** all the time.
 We did this by first fixing the position of the Docking Line (_docking_line.docx_) in the restaurant, which is where you would want your Dispenser Bot to be.
 Then we placed our Delivery bot on this line before turning it on.
 In order to make sure we start on the same poisition, we also marked reference points on the Docking Line based on the postion of the Delivery bot.
-- An alternative to the above would be to setup the waypoints each time you Restart the Food Delivery System, however, we do not recommmend this.
+- An alternative to the above would be to setup the waypoints each time you restart the Food Delivery System, however, we do not recommmend this.
 - For our System, we set waypoint 1 as the **Docking Point**.
 The **Docking Point** is the waypoint at which the Delivery bot begins the **Docking** procedure.
 Ensure that the **Docking Point** is close enough to **Docking Line** such that if the Delivery bot rotates in poisition at that point, the **Docking Line** will be detected by the **Infrared Sensors**.

 ### Preparation - waypoints